richafnu/Viva/Viva/glint/setup/glint-gcch-b2b-guest.md

 ## Sign-in experience as a guest

-Invited Guests from GCC or GCC-High tenants need to take these steps to access Viva Glint on a commercial tenant.
+Invited guests from GCC or GCC-High tenants need to take these steps to access Viva Glint on a commercial tenant.

 > [!TIP]
 > To prevent sign-in issues, access Viva Glint in a new InPrivate or Incognito window.